iterative/dvc.org/content/docs/command-reference/params/index.md

 ## Description

-Parameters are simple values used inside your code to influence the results (e.g. machine learning [hyperparameters]).
+Parameters can be any values used inside your code to influence the results (e.g. machine learning [hyperparameters]).
 DVC can track these as key/value pairs from structured YAML 1.2, JSON, TOML 1.0,
 [or Python](#examples-python-parameters-file) files (`params.yaml` by default),